cocomore/drupal8-boilerplate/README.md

 Once that you have cloned this project under your workspace follow the next points for setup your new project using this boilerplate.

  - First you have to configure your drupal settings for your local environment.
 Just edit the **setup.conf** file under the directory **docroot/conf/local/setup.conf** with the credentials of your database and your database name.
  - Run the setup script: `bash docroot/scripts/setup.sh`
- - Generate an hash_salt code and place it in your settings.php.
-For example:   `$settings['hash_salt']='9b9ed92ece0dec4ea1d087a3037505186fd995c9';`
  - Configure your vhost for pointing at the directory "docroot/htdocs".
  - Now you have installed your new Drupal site, access to it and start developing your project.